weirichd/comp_374/README.md

 - Build an embedding layer in Keras for categorical data.
 - Articulate the motivation and basic mechanics of attention.

-## Week 9: Attention and Transformer Architecture
+## Module 8: Attention and Transformer Architecture

 ### Topic Description
 This week dives deeper into the attention mechanism and introduces the core architecture of transformers.
 Students will learn about self-attention, multi-head attention, and positional encoding.
 Batch normalization is introduced as a key technique for stabilizing training.